There is a limitless amount of Bullet Journal page ideas out there, and today we’ll be talking about creating routine spreads.

 Motivation is a great moving power for all things, including establishing new routines.

 Stay motivated by always remembering your why.
-Maybe you could write it down or create a little visual board on how you see your life improving with your new routine.
+Maybe you could write it down or create a bit visual board on how you see your life improving with your new routine.

 Another thing that helps me a lot is reading self-help books.
 My Miracle Morning was probably the most motivational and impactful book that brought me on board with creating routines for myself.